VTL-Community/VTL-Community/q-and-a/README.md

 # Questions and Answers

-In this section, VTL users exchange questions and answers on the language and how to use it.
+In this section, VTL users can exchange questions and answers about the language and how to use it, and provide additional examples.

 ## General